onflow/flow-go/pkg/language/docs/language.md

     // `length` is `5`
     ```

-- `concat(_ other: String): String`:  Concatenates the string `other` to the end of the original string, but does not modify the original string.
-This function creates a new string whose length is the sum of the lengths of the two parameter strings.
+- `concat(_ other: String): String`:
+  Concatenates the string `other` to the end of the original string,
+  but does not modify the original string.
+  This function creates a new string whose length is the sum of the lengths
+  of the string the function is called on and the string given as a parameter.

     ```bamboo,file=string-concat.bpl
     let example = "hello"